 “There was a marketable glamour to being a down-and-out prodigy then, but it was an act for Basquiat, as much a way of satirising prejudice as the African chieftain outfits he’d later wear to the parties of wealthy white collectors.”

-Again, as with “burned out wasteland” arrived deus ex machina, we have “marketable glamour” arrived magically rather than as the result of the brute power of money – money to pay for the PR hacks, money to pay for access, money to pay for advertising and bribes and kickbacks and rent and investments and faux journalism pretending it wasn’t paid advertising.
-In other words the lube that greases the gears is transformed into a veil behind which gnomes and elves tinker in Santa’s workshop as if Santa had a faux oh-so-early 80’s samurai pony tail and his red suit was designed by Armani.
+Again, as with “burned out wasteland” arrived deus ex machina, we have “marketable glamour” arrived magically rather than as the result of the brute power of money – money to pay for the PR hacks, money to pay for access, money to pay for advertising and bribes, and kickbacks and rent, investments, and faux journalism pretending it wasn’t paid advertising.
+In other words the lube that greases the gears is transformed into a veil behind which gnomes and elves tinker in Santa’s workshop, as if Santa had a faux, oh-so-early 80’s samurai pony tail and his red suit was designed by Armani.
 But then while the brutal truth is elided we are given the con that “Basquiat” was making fun of the whole process; of his own exploitation and of the exploiters.
-But not a word on their self-awareness or any evidence to suggest they weren’t aware that he was making fun of them and nothing to show us the depth of “Basquiat’s” perception except self-serving statements amid the money the drugs and the wholesale rape and pillage of New York which itself was occurring in the wider context of the reactionary corporate fascism of the Reagan (counter) revolution.
-To say there was “glamour” to the devastation is to ignore who was responsible for the carnage and at the same time it means to adhere to it in a symbiosis of financial pornography.
+But not a word on their self-awareness, or any evidence to suggest they weren’t aware that he was making fun of them and nothing to show us the depth of “Basquiat’s” perception except self-serving statements amid the money the drugs, and the wholesale rape and pillage of New York, which itself was occurring in the wider context of the reactionary corporate fascism of the Reagan (counter) revolution.
+To say there was “glamour” to the devastation is to ignore who was responsible for the carnage, and at the same time it means to adhere to it in a symbiosis of financial pornography.

 “Basquiat” was of course not alone.
-The same corporate blitzkrieg was to bring out the products labeled Jay Mcinerney, Tama Janowitz and Bret Easton Ellis – all shills, all hacks all perfectly willing to claim agitated ennui in the face of their participation in their own transformation into products who per their advertising mantras could claim to be both participant and detached observer.
+The same corporate blitzkrieg was to bring out the products labeled Jay Mcinerney, Tama Janowitz and Bret Easton Ellis – all shills, all hacks all perfectly willing to claim agitated ennui in the face of their participation in their own transformation into products, who per their advertising mantras could claim to be both participant and detached observer.
 Consider Mcinerney’s use of the second person in Bright Lights Big city. (“You are not the type of person who reads Jay Mcinerney…”) Innovative and thus brilliant?
-Or not innovative and thus a failure of nerve in the service of refusing to actually condemn the Reaganite assault on the country by creating a vapid tone of detachment while cashing checks from entertainment empires.
+Or not innovative and thus a failure of nerve in the service of refusing to actually condemn the Reaganite assault on the country, by creating a vapid tone of detachment while cashing checks from entertainment empires.
 After all isn’t detached irony Ellis’ standard dogmatic boilerplate response to any and all criticism of his utterly shallow hack work?
 It is ironic, he insists and the fault of the exploiters (whose money he is willing to take) for failing to understand his satire.
-Versus: he is a shallow no-talent collaborator whose novels burn up on reentry and bounce off the essential atmosphere of substance because if it is satire it is shallow satire or, if it is not satire at all it is, in truth, self-indulgent and vapid and is instead “artistic” choad.
+(A lesson he learned at Bennington, right before, or right after mummy and daddy bought him a publishing deal?)
+Versus: he is a shallow, no-talent collaborator whose novels burn up on reentry and bounce off the essential atmosphere of substance, because if it is satire it is shallow satire or, if it is not satire at all it is, in truth, self-indulgent and vapid and is instead “artistic” choad.
 Or even worse, collaborationist propaganda.*

 “A bebop insurgent, he travelled the nocturnal city with a spray-can in his overcoat pocket, attacking in particular the high art zone of Soho and the Lower East Side.”